Overview

 | March-May | Prime pike feeding; high catch rates |

-| June‑August | Moderate activity; good for perch |
+| June-August | Moderate activity; excellent for perch |

 | September-November | Autumn pike surge; trophy potential |

-| December‑February | Limited but viable for dedicated anglers |
+| December-February | Quieter period, but viable for experienced anglers |

 Boating, Kayaking & Paddle-boarding

-Walking, Wildlife & Picnic
+Walking, Wildlife & Picnics

-Sonnagh Fort Exploration
+Visiting Sonnagh Fort

 Nearby Attractions